Credit Card & Medical Debt

 Credit card debt and outstanding medical bills are both considered unsecured debt, meaning you have not put up any collateral against them so if you don't pay them, all that will happen is you will accrue interest on the payments and the creditors will try to demand their money.
 As a last resort, they can sue you, but only for the amount you owe.

-Because bankruptcy wipes out unsecured debt, filing is a good way to get rid of increasing credit card debt and medical bills.
+Because bankruptcy wipes out unsecured debt, filing a bankruptcy case is a good way to get rid of increasing credit card debt and medical bills.
 We can help you determine which form of bankruptcy is most suitable for your situation and make a plan for how to carry out relieving you of this constant financial strain.
 We take every aspect of your life into consideration to customize the best solution for you.
 In many situations, a person may be able to completely eliminate their medical and credit card debt without paying back a penny of it in either chapter 7 or chapter 13.

 Filing for Chapter 7 bankruptcy will wipe this debt out entirely.
 The process takes about three to six months.
 If you need a fast, simple way to get rid of your unsecured debt, this may be the way to go.